Digitalist-Open-Cloud/token-tracker/README.md

 ### 3. Using JSON in Environment Variable

-For more complex configurations, you can provide JSON directly:
+You can also provide JSON directly:

 ```bash
 TOKEN_TRACKER_PRICING_JSON='{"openai":{"gpt-4":{"prompt":0.03,"completion":0.06}}}'
 ```

 ## Usage Examples

+There is no guarantees, but Token Tracker could be added to other projects then Open WebUI, at least if they are using Fast API.

 ### Basic Integration with FastAPI